atsuwu/substance_to_xiv/README.md

 - The plugin relies on you already doing what's necessary for Substance Painter to spit out textures that will work in XIV, with all the channels configured properly.
 You can achieve this with the right channels setup in your texture set and export presets that match those channels to the `_id`, `_m`, `_n` files you are exporting.

+  If you need help with this, I would recommend this [resource](https://xivmodarchive.com/modid/111473) by SB! which helps you set up your project and organize your color setting textures.

-  I'm planning to make a document where I explain my setup for character (skin shader) and general gear (character shader) project setups and export templates, but some of these rely and build upon efforts from other members in the community that I need to remember and give credit to first.
+  I'm planning to make a document where I explain my setup for character skin and for gear and export templates, which are based off the link above.

-- For now I'm exporting uncompressed textures only, since Penumbra has convenient settings to compress your textures when done editing them, but I'd like to find a good way to expose the compression formats to be used based on texture suffixes so that final texture can be exported from the plugin.
+- For now the plugin exports uncompressed textures only, which is faster, since Penumbra has convenient settings to compress your textures when done editing them.
+I'd like to find a good way to expose the compression formats to be used based on texture suffixes so that final texture can be exported from the plugin.

+## Requirements

-- Because it relies on TexConv to convert files to DDS and i can't test on Linux anyway, the plugin will only work on Windows.
-If converting to DDS is doable with another Linux based tool, making this plugin work on Linux maybe not be all that complicated and if anyone wants to look into it, you can get in touch with me.
+- **Windows:** Because it relies on TexConv to convert files to DDS and i can't test on Linux anyway, the plugin will only work on Windows.
+If converting to DDS is doable with another Linux based tool, making this plugin work on Linux maybe not be all that complicated and if anyone wants to look into it, you can give it a try!

+- **TexTools:** TexTools needs to be installed on your system for this plugin to work.
+If you don't have TextTools yet, get it from [https://www.ffxiv-textools.net/](https://www.ffxiv-textools.net/).
+Installing on the default path is recommended but you can choose your TexTools installation path if needed.

+- **Substance Painter:** Substance Painter v11.1.1 or above is recommended, since I can't reliably say whether older versions will work.

 ## How to Install

-⚠️ TexTools is required for this plugin to work, and only Windows is supported.
-If you don't have TextTools yet, get it from [https://www.ffxiv-textools.net/](https://www.ffxiv-textools.net/).

 1. [Download the latest release](https://github.com/atsuwu/substance_to_xiv/releases).
 You will get a zip file with a folder named `substance_to_xiv`.